google/rekall/docs/Manual/Plugins/Windows/Win32_GUI/Atoms.md

   \    is unique throughout the system.
 Any application that has the atom can\n  \
   \  obtain the string it identifies by querying the global atom table.\n\n    (The\
   \ global atom tables are only global within each session).\n    "
+args: {verbosity: 'An integer reflecting the amount of desired output: 0 = quiet,
+    10 = noisy. (type: IntParser)

-args: {win32k_profile: Force this profile to be used for Win32k.}
+    * Default: 1', win32k_profile: Force this profile to be used for Win32k.}
 class_name: Atoms
 epydoc: rekall.plugins.windows.gui.atoms.Atoms-class.html
 layout: plugin